PAIREN1383/Django_Project_Builder/README.md

 To make it easier for VS Code users to build a Django project.

 ## How to use:
-1. Run terminal in the project folder. ("CMD" not "PowerShell")
+1. Run the terminal in the project folder. ("CMD" not "PowerShell")
 2. Enter "dpb.bat".
 3. Enter "dpb2.bat".